PJMantoss/random-joke/README.md

 A programming Joke Generator with punchlines

 This is one of the challenge projects in the Frontend Developer Career Path program at Scrimba.
-The objective is to demonstrate how to use of Fetch API in an Async/Await function.
+The objective is to demonstrate how to use the Fetch API in an Async/Await function.

 TECH OVERVIEW
 - HTML/CSS